Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/basics.md

 ### Karma Attack
 **What it does**: Pretends to be a Wi-Fi network that a device is looking for, tricking the device into connecting.

-**Why**: Intercept traffic from devices, test how devices behave when connecting to fake networks, or study device behavior.
+**Why**: Intercept traffic from devices or test how they behave when connecting to fake networks.

 **Legal note**: Tricking devices into connecting without consent is illegal in most jurisdictions.